Updated October 2023

-Some of the obvious advantages are that you only have to deal with one business arrangement (one lease, one set of correspondence, etc.) and you are saved the time and expense of a turnover (or more than one).
-Particularly those of you managing your rentals from afar welcome the opportunity to avoid those costly turnovers and enjoy knowing that there’s only one set of tenants in residence.
+There are some obvious advantages.
+You only have to deal with one business arrangement (one lease, one set of correspondence, etc.) and you are saved the time and expense of a turnover (or more than one).
+Particularly those managing rentals from afar welcome the opportunity to avoid those costly turnovers and enjoy knowing that there’s only one set of tenants in residence.

-But here are some issues related to multiple week rentals to consider.
+But here are four important issues related to multiple-week rentals to consider.

-Increased wear and tear: Folks who stay in your home for only a week are usually very busy, eat out a lot, and spend very little time inside your home.
+Folks who stay in your home for only a week are usually very busy.
+They eat out a lot and spend very little time inside your home.
 Thus, there’s much less wear and tear on the home in general and especially the kitchen.
 During longer stays, however, your tenants settle into the home more deeply, cooking in more often, fully unpacking, and really making themselves at home.
-I’m always reminded of the adage that “Familiarity breeds contempt.”
+They tend to have more requests for items they’re missing.

-Risks of cancellation: Multiple week rentals are riskier than weekly ones in some ways.
-If your tenants cancel, for example, it’s a lot more challenging to rebook 2 or 3 weeks than it is just one.
-We also hear about situations where a tenant arrives and discovers the home is not a good fit at all, and, again, it’s more difficult for the homeowner to find a last-minute replacement for multiple weeks.
+Multiple– week rentals are riskier than weekly ones in some ways.
+If your tenants cancel, for example, it’s a lot more challenging to rebook two or three weeks than it is just one.
+We also hear about situations in which a tenant arrives and discovers the home is not a good fit at all, and, again, it’s more difficult for the homeowner to find a last-minute replacement for multiple weeks.

-One tenant = only one chance for a valuable guest review: This may seem petty, but given the constant challenge of trying to get guest reviews posted to your listing per season, keep in mind that renting to multiple tenants (on a weekly basis) increases the number/odds of your getting multiple reviews.
-Conversely, if your multiple-week tenant neglects to write you a review, that leaves you with few other options to do so.
+This may seem petty but given the constant challenge of trying to get guest reviews posted to your listing per season, keep in mind that renting to multiple tenants (on a weekly basis) increases the odds of your getting multiple reviews.
+Conversely, if your multiple-week tenant neglects to write you a review, that leaves fewer options to obtain positive reviews.